 Buying a Vintage Speedmaster is a challenging task because of the myriad of changes that took place throughout the production, from the initial Speedmaster 2915 produced in 1957, all the way through until today.

-Here we shall concern ourselves with watches manufactured before 1978, which was the last year Omega stamped the year of manufacture inside the caseback.
+Here we shall concern ourselves with watches manufactured before 1978, which was the last year Omega stamped the year of manufacture inside the case back.
 It is also the period that produces (for me!) the most interesting and attractive looking pieces, along with the widest variation in values.
 Post 78 watches are perfectly good watches but unlikely to vary in value or appearance, for the near future.
+(Note as of 2023 – I am seeing increased interest in all Tritium Speedmasters, up to the change to Superluminova in 1992)

 This site is all about the assessment and valuation.
 We need to know if the watch is original, or at least know what is incorrect, in order to find a value.
 This site will help you to identify the right watch, for the right price, in the right condition.